Create Vein Surface: Automation

 UseCurrentSection

-The plane to use when calculating surface normals with the Minimum Curvature method.
+The reference plane to use when calculating the vein surface.

-• If no (default), the calculated best fit plane will be used.
+• If no (default), the calculated best fit plane is used, unless PlaneAzimuth and PlaneDip are set.

-• If yes, the current 3D section will be used
+• If yes, the current 3D section is used

 no